 Most often, crinoid fossils are found in limestone as dismembered pieces with their individual hard parts preserved.
 These parts of their bodies (called ossicles), consist of their segmented column (“stem” that resembles a stack of poker chips), segmented calyx (“cup” that contained vital organs), and ambulacra (segmented feeding arms) that radiated out from the calyx and were covered with cilia (tiny hairs).
 The bottom of the stem was equipped with a fingered holdfast used to attach the animal to the sea floor.
 They could release the holdfast and float along to a new location.
 When fossilized crinoid stems weather out of the host rock, they often appear as tiny round discs of stone that may have a hole (often starshaped) in their center.
 These discs resemble beads and can be strung as such.
 The Mississippian-Age Burlington Limestone, a rock formation found throughout Missouri, is renowned for its abundant crinoid fossils.
 The crinoid Delocrinus missouriensis became the state’s official fossil June 16, 1989, after a group of Lee’s Summit school students worked through the legislative process to incorporate it as a state symbol.

 Crinoids and other fossils are on display in our Ed Clark Museum of Missouri Geology.
 They also are found in the limestone walls of the Capitol in Jefferson City.
-Visit the Capitol and check out the Capitol Fossils brochure.

 Nothing in this document may be used to implement any enforcement action or levy any penalty unless promulgated by rule under chapter 536 or authorized by statute.